How to Slap Bass for Gospel, Funk, and Fusion

 What you’ll learn:

-• different approaches for slapping the bass
+• The different approaches to slapping (with video examples)

-• how to think like a drummer
+• Why thinking like a drummer unlocks your groove

-• the best scale for slap bass fills
+• My favorite scale for slap fills

 Pick up your bass guitar.
 Let’s dive in.